Dying Light: The Following: Plot

 Entering the dam, Crane discovers that the Mother has been turned into a sentient volatile.
 She reveals that the dam was a secret military facility that held a special chemical substance.
 However, rather than being a cure for the virus, the elixir instead slowly turns whoever uses it into a sentient volatile, like it did to the Mother.
 During the day, she is able to retain her mental faculties and has been given telepathic abilities in order to communicate, but at night, she becomes an uncontrollable feral monster.
 The Mother tells Crane that the only way to stop the infection is to summon the God of the Sun to purify the land, sacrificing everybody in Harran in the process.
-At this point, Crane can choose to either listen to the Mother, or defy her.
+At this point, Crane can choose to either listen to the Mother or defy her.

-If Crane chooses to defy the Mother, the Mother attacks, forces him to drink the elixir and attempts to kill him, but Crane eventually prevails and kills her.
-Taking what's left of the elixir, Crane leaves the dam, suffering continuous blackouts, and finds himself in a populated area seemingly outside the quarantine, but discovers that his exposure to the elixir has already turned him into a sentient volatile.
+If Crane chooses to defy the Mother, the Mother attacks, forces him to drink the elixir, and attempts to kill him, but Crane eventually prevails and kills her.
+Taking what is left of the elixir, Crane leaves the dam, suffering continuous blackouts, and finds himself in a populated area seemingly outside the quarantine but discovers that his exposure to the elixir has already turned him into a sentient volatile.
 As night falls, the infected Crane lets out a feral scream as a nearby mother and her children watch in terror.
+This ending is canon as it leads into the events of Dying Light: The Beast.

 If Crane chooses to listen to the Mother, she leads him to a nuclear warhead that was originally meant to be a fail-safe to contain the outbreak.
 Crane inputs the code Atilla had given him, which activates the warhead, presumably destroying all of Harran and killing all of the survivors and infected, taking the virus with them.